freedomofpress/securedrop/docs/backup_and_restore.rst

 SecureDrop repository, and ensure that you have SecureDrop 0.4 or later checked out.

-The restore role expects to find a ``.tar.gz`` backup archive in ``install_files/ansible-base`` under the SecureDrop repository root directory.
+The restore command expects to find a ``.tar.gz`` backup archive in ``install_files/ansible-base`` under the SecureDrop repository root directory.
-If you are using the same *Admin Workstation* to do a restore from a previous backup, it should already be there because it was placed there by the backup role.
+If you are using the same *Admin Workstation* to do a restore from a previous backup, it should already be there because it was placed there by the backup command.
 Otherwise, you should copy the backup archive that you wish to restore to ``install_files/ansible-base``.

 .. note:: The backup strategy used for SecureDrop versions prior to 0.3.7